 Are you a ‘sharent’?

-The internet can provide fantastic tools for sharing special moments from your child’s early years with family and friends.
-And online parenting forums, networks and blogs often provide valuable support and reassurance through parenting’s ups and downs.
+The internet can provide fantastic tools for sharing those special moments with your children with family and friends.

-But before you share, you should give thought to exactly who can see photos and comments featuring your child, and how this online footprint might affect your child in years to come.
+But before you share, give thought to exactly who can see photos and comments featuring your child, and how this online footprint might affect your child.

-- Ownership Under the terms and conditions of most social networks, when you share a photo you licence the network to use and reproduce your image, and grant it the right to licence it for use by third parties.
+- Who will own this photo?
+Under the terms and conditions of most social networks, when you share a photo you licence the network to use and reproduce your image, and grant it the right to licence it for use by third parties.
 It could be used for commercial purposes, a point deliberately highlighted by the Danish company Koppie Koppie, which sold mugs featuring freely downloaded pictures of young children.
-Another online activity which has distressed parents and carers is the ‘Baby Role Play’ game played by some Instagram users, who repost photographs of other people’s children and create fictional identities based on them.

-- Their digital tattoo Every publically accessible image or comment featuring your child contributes to a public image which will follow them into the future.
-That apocalyptic nappy incident might make for a hilarious tweet now, but if it comes to light when they’re older, how could it affect the way they feel about themselves, or you, or how others see them?
-Could their online childhood become an issue if they are seeking a job, or a relationship, or even election to public office?
+- How might this impact my child's digital footprint?
+Every publically accessible image or comment featuring your child contributes to a public image which can follow them into the future.
+Could their online childhood affect the way they feel about themselves, or you, or how others see them?
+Could it become an issue if they are seeking a job, or a relationship, or even election to public office?